certainlyakey/timber-boilerplate/README.md

 - npm packages for theme usage;
 - ES2015-enabled modular JS.
 See below on how to use it;
 - SVG spriting.
 Put new SVG files to be found in the sprite to `<themename>/img/svg-sprite-source` folder, invoke them with the `image-svg-sprite.twig` partial;
-- Automated Modernizr build based on actually used features only;
+- automated Modernizr build based on actually used features only;
 - custom fields registered in code for faster deployment to other environments.

-The theme is best employed with VVV Wordpress project boilerplate but is perfectly fine when used standalone.
+The theme is best served with [VVV Wordpress project boilerplate](https://github.com/certainlyakey/vvv-project-boilerplate) but can be used standalone without any problems.

 ## CSS architecture